 Additionally, MCL §750.237(a) makes it illegal to carry weapons in weapon-free school zones.
-This includes school buildings, property used for school functions, school busses, and playing fields.
+This includes school buildings, property used for school functions, school buses, and playing fields.
 If an individual is found in violation of this statute, in Michigan, they may face a misdemeanor gun charge.

-Federal and State laws place restrictions on the run ownership and possession rights of individuals that have been convicted of one or more felony offenses.
+Federal and State laws place restrictions on the gun ownership and possession rights of individuals that have been convicted of one or more felony offenses.
 Those who have been convicted of one or more felony offenses may not be eligible to own or possess a firearm in the State of Michigan.

 Firearms Use Restrictions

 In Michigan, gun charges become much more serious when they involve the discharge of a firearm, especially when that discharge endangers or causes another to suffer injury or death.
-Additionally, it is a felony to intentionally discharge a firearm towards a dwelling or potentially occupied structure (whether it was occupied at the time or not, does not matter).
+Additionally, it is a felony to intentionally discharge a firearm toward a dwelling or potentially occupied structure (whether it was occupied at the time or not, does not matter).

 Is Carrying a Concealed Weapon a Felony?

 Possession of a Concealed Weapon (CCW/Carrying Concealed Weapon)